-The Rock Mechanics and Explosives Research Center brings together leading investigators from different disciplines to research static and dynamic rock mechanics, rock fragmentation and excavation, and explosives technology.
+The Rock Mechanics and Explosives Research Center, organized in 1964, brings together leading investigators from different disciplines to research static and dynamic rock mechanics, rock fragmentation and excavation, and explosives technology.
 The High Pressure Waterjet Laboratory of the Center has developed a world-renowned team of waterjet technology specialists.
 The Linear Rock Cutting Machine is one of only two such full-scale facilities operating in the U.S.; with an accompanying suite of full-scale Rotary Rock Cutting Machines, it provides world-class research capability in mechanical rock excavation.

 Areas of current research capability are: mine design, strata control, rock stress measurement, centrifugal testing - simulation of stress in complex geological structures, properties of rock under confining pressures, similitude studies, rock mechanics and applied geology, dynamic rock mechanics, dynamic strain measurement, high-pressure waterjet rock cutting, constitutive properties of rocks, high-pressure waterjet long-wall mining of coal, deep mine problems, ultrasonic wave measurements in rock, dynamic creep in rock, wall breaking, cratering with explosives, fracture propagation in rock, explosives and blasting, explosive labeling and detection, rock penetration and disintegration for rapid excavation, coal mine roof stability, concrete cutting and scarifying with water, and waterjet cleaning.
-Center faculty work in the development of new methods and machines for excavation, and concurrently the means to protect structures from blast and other methods of attack.E-mail rockmech@mst.edu or visit our website at http://rockmech.mst.edu.
+Center faculty work in the development of new methods and machines for excavation, and concurrently means to protect structures from blast and other methods of attack.